 Methods for removing adenoids in children

-Choosing surgical treatment, parents must decide on the method of removing the lymphoid tissue.
-Nowadays, in addition to traditional surgery, there are other ways to carry out an intervention to remove the adenoids.
-An otolaryngologist can help with the choice, who will suggest the best way for the child.
+Having chosen surgical treatment, parents must decide on the method of removing lymphoid tissue.
+Nowadays, in addition to traditional surgery, there are other ways to perform adenoid removal surgery.
+An otolaryngologist can help with the choice and suggest the best method for the child.

-This operation usually takes place under local anesthesia.
-With a special ring-shaped scalpel, the doctor grabs the overgrown tissue and cuts it off.
+This operation is usually performed under local anesthesia.
+Using a special ring-shaped scalpel, the doctor grabs the overgrown tissue and cuts it off.
 The duration of the intervention is short - up to 10 minutes, but the disadvantages of this method are obvious.

-• excision occurs almost blindly, therefore, high accuracy and professionalism of the operating doctor is required;
+• excision occurs almost blindly, so high precision and professionalism of the operating doctor is required;

 • severe pain syndrome;

-• since the anesthesia of the operation is performed under local anesthesia, the risks of psychological trauma are high.
+• Since the surgical anesthesia is performed under local anesthesia, the risks of psychological trauma are high.

-• low price, the method is available to absolutely everyone at any age.
+• low price, the method is accessible to absolutely everyone at any age.

 Endoscopic removal of adenoids in children